Dolce limits users to 0.5 overtime reporting with Semi-Monthly payroll accounting.

 Semi-monthly overtime calculation is complex, and proper accounting is often overlooked.
 Dolce has built a system which is intended to provide proper accounting not only for straightforward single-location, single-wage scenarios, but also multi-location and multi-wage scenarios.

-Complexities arise because the week which ‘straddles’ two payroll periods (i.e. The 15th of the month), it is advised (universally from what we’ve seen) that overtime is calculated only when the week is concluded.
+When semi-monthly pay cycles are used, it is likely that the start of a pay cycle, ie the 1st or 16th of a month, will fall mid-way through a workweek.
+It is advised (universally from what we’ve seen) that overtime is calculated only when the week is concluded.
 Thus, overtime for the partial week will be paid in the FOLLOWING pay period.
 Many scenarios can arise which make accounting fickle.
 By using a half-time overtime method, all instances can be solved.
 This means that if an employee has 40 regular hours and 10 overtime hours, then they would be paid as follows: 50 hours of regular pay + 10 hours of half pay.
 This may seem like the same thing as 40 hours of regular pay + 10 hours of 1.5 pay, but I will provide an example below which shows how the “1.5 x pay” method cannot hold up.
 While I’ve created an example of an unlikely schedule, it is to illustrate that an accounting system should theoretically handle any situation.

 In the following example